-Putin slams 'trumped-up' US strike against Syria
+Kremlin: Risk of US-Russia collision in Syria 'significantly increased'

 The Kremlin added that Putin sees the latest US military action as "an attempt to distract from the mounting civilian casualties in Iraq."

-Lawmaker Viktor Ozerov, head of the Russian Federation Council's defense committee, said the strike "may undermine efforts in the fight against terrorism in Syria."

-"Russia will demand an urgent UN Security Council meeting after the US airstrike on a Syrian aviation base," he told state news agency RIA.
-"This is an act of aggression against a UN member."

-The Kremlin is Syrian President Bashar al-Assad's most powerful ally and has provided the military might behind his continuing grip on the country, which plunged into civil war six years ago.
+Russia is Syrian President Bashar al-Assad's most powerful ally and has provided the military might behind his continuing grip on the country, which plunged into civil war six years ago.

-US President Donald Trump ordered the strike against the airbase from where a chemical weapons attack was allegedly launched earlier this week.

 No deal

-Russian Senator Konstantin Kosachev, who heads the Federation Council's international affairs committee, said the strike dashed any hopes for a US-Russia anti-terror coalition in Syria.
+The strike dashed any hopes for a US-Russia anti-terror coalition in Syria, Russian Senator Konstantin Kosachev, who heads the Federation Council's international affairs committee, said.

-"And it started so well, what a shame," he wrote on Facebook Friday.
+"And it started so well, what a shame," he wrote Friday on Facebook.

 "In one way or another, Russian cruise missiles continue to strike terrorists, and American ones strike government forces which, in fact, lead the war against terrorists."